jestjs/jest/docs/Configuration.md

 ): Promise<void>
 ```

-If you need to restrict your test-runner to only run in serial rather then being executed in parallel your class should have the property `isSerial` to be set as `true`.
+If you need to restrict your test-runner to only run in serial rather than being executed in parallel your class should have the property `isSerial` to be set as `true`.

 ### `setupFiles` [array]